 Wooden Planters Made From stumps

-The stumps are petrified wood, aged wood where the cells of the tree have been replaced by minerals over time.
-The minerals copy the look of the of the original plant, turning the tree to stone over a process that can take decades if not centuries.
-Because the petrified wood is so brittle, carving the trees into planters has to be done very carefully.
+The stumps are petrified wood, aged wood where minerals have replaced the tree cells over time.
+The minerals copy the original plant's look, turning the tree to stone over a process that can take decades, if not centuries.
+Because the petrified wood is so brittle, carving the trees into planters must be done very carefully.
 Another option is to take the stump of an old enough tree, usually forty or fifty years old, and carve out the center.
-Although those stumps are not as hard, or heavy, like the petrified kind, they can be used for much the same use; they just tend to rot over time and become a more literal part of the surroundings.
+Although those stumps are not as hard or heavy, like the petrified kind, You can use them for much the same use; they tend to rot over time and become a more literal part of the surroundings.

 After the stump has been found and carved, it can then be used for some different uses.
-Petrified wood stumps have seen use as the base of fountains or as small fish ponds, making for some exciting lawn ornaments.
+Petrified wood stumps have been used as the base of fountains or small fish ponds, making for some exciting lawn ornaments.

-Both kinds usually end up as wooden planters in a variety of surroundings, ranging from gardens to driveways, wherever their owners wish to have an additional natural touch.
-There are some ways to incorporate the wooden planters into the overall theme of the house, usually in a fun way.
+Both kinds usually end up as wooden planters in various surroundings, ranging from gardens to driveways, wherever their owners wish to have an additional natural touch.
+There are some ways to incorporate the wooden planters into the house's overall theme, usually in a fun way.

-The apparent use of these stumps is as garden decorations, with perennials growing out of the tops of them, and usually placed to look somewhat natural.
-The gardener is advised to treat them as ordinary planters, but to allow for natural drainage, especially if the stump is made of aged wood rather than stone.
-The bottom third should be filled with sand to both weigh it down and allow for drainage, while the remainder should be filled with potting soil.
-This will enable any plants inside to grow healthy and be easily cared for.
+The apparent use of these stumps is as garden decorations, with perennials growing out of the tops of them and usually placed to look somewhat natural.
+The gardener is advised to treat them as ordinary planters and allow for natural drainage, especially if the stump is made of aged wood rather than stone.
+The bottom third should be filled with sand to both weigh it down and allow for drainage, while You should fill the remainder with potting soil.
+That will enable any plants inside to grow healthy and be easily cared for.

 Regardless of how you do it, wooden planters add a charming touch to almost every scene in which they find themselves.
-With the addition of wood sculptures, the planter's true nature can be camouflaged, making it look as if it grew from the ground on which it stands, especially if it is partially buried or dirt covers some of the roots.
+With the addition of wood sculptures, the planter's true nature can be camouflaged, making it look like it grew from the ground on which it stands, especially if it is partially buried or dirt covers some of the roots.
 It can add a nice touch of whimsy, especially when done right and with care to match the surrounding area.
-With a little care, they can grow into the surrounding area, making for some stories later on when its origins have been obscured by time.
+They can grow into the surrounding area with a bit of care, making some stories later on when its origins have been obscured by time.